SpryteLabs/Spryte-Docs/docs/userManual.md

 ## Connections

 Spryte Labs is a platform designed to help you connect and interact with Technology professionals around the world.
+A part from professionals, you can also connect to companies, industry sectors, different technologies and project types.
 We've designed connections and chats with certain aims:

 1. Allow tech professionals to discover and meet other tech professionals and companies;
 2. Further their careers by expanding their technical & managerial network;
 3. Help others in the technology space, become a mentor;